Portavion/brainz/1-projects/Job application/Cover Letter.md

 In my previous role as a Senior Transport Modeller at Arup, I gained valuable experience in data analysis and problem-solving.
 Additionally, my exposure to web development within the city modelling team provided me with practical experience in building data visualisation tools.

+I have also gained experience with remote and asynchronous work.
+I have been involved in many projects in collaboration with other offices, often involving drastically different timezone (such has UK to Canada or Australia) and I am comfortable with the different systems a collaborative asynchronous work environment requires.

 I am a self-driven, proactive, and thrive in collaborative environments.
 I believe my ability to quickly learn new technologies will help me rapidly contribute to the team.

 I am confident that my skills in TypeScript, React, and Nodejs make me a good fit for this role, and I am excited for the opportunity to contribute to Tipalti's mission while improving my technical skills.